LEARNING

 • My doctor’s office is a bit out of the way.
 Are there any other locations where I can get my CABENUVA injections?

-If your doctor’s office is out of the way, you can ask them about another option for getting CABENUVA.
-Depending on your insurance coverage, they may be able to refer you to more convenient treatment locations where you can receive your ongoing injections.
-These are called Alternative Sites for Administration (ASAs).
+If your doctor's office is out of the way, you can ask them about another option for getting CABENUVA.
+Depending on your insurance, they may be able to refer you to more convenient treatment locations where you can receive your injections.
+These are called Alternative Sites of Care (ASOCs).

 • Has CABENUVA been tested in clinical studies?